sait-wbdv/sample-code/backend/express/animals/1-animals-static/README.md

 # Static Animals Gallery Using Express
+See the [Hello Express Walk-through](../hello-express) for details of the code in `server.js`.